My neighbor Jennifer makes intricate Jack-o’-Lanterns for her four kids each year. She lets them each choose a design and then she carves them out.

 Note: Another cute pumpkin idea for young children I saw this year at a friend’s house.
 It was a small pumpkin painted in bright colors (sort of using a drip method so you could still see the orange pumpkin underneath).
 Then he glued on lots of sparkles.
 It was awesome-looking and seemed easy to do with young kids.

 This article was posted on Monday, November 1st, 2010 at 6:37 pm and is filed under Countries & Cultures, Customs and Traditions, Halloween, Holidays Around the World, Jack-o'-Lantern, Jack-o-Lanterns, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply